defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-Note that since `Section` and `Item` both are `Hashable`, making `CollectionViewRow` hashable only costs an explicit protocol conformance.
-Ensuring rows are hashable will prove useful to quickly check whether a row has changed, but more on that later.
+Since `Section` and `Item` are both `Hashable`, making `CollectionViewRow` itself hashable only requires an explicit protocol conformance.
+Ensuring rows are hashable is useful to quickly check whether a row has changed, but more on that later.

-This new type introduced, the collection view itself must be a generic type parametrized by `Section` and `Item`:
+This new type now introduced, the collection view itself must be a generic type parametrized by the same `Section` and `Item` types:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {